Daniel-Makhoba-Emmanuel/Full-stack-k8s-lab/docs/Problems-and-solutions-faced.md

-Welcome!, This readme was made for to track the problems I faced in the Lab.
-The lab is being made to resemble a production setup as closely as possible, but they're still things it falls short on.
-Hence, some of these problems will be induced to mimic events in prod setups.

 ## 1. Workload in Control Plane
 The lab uses KIND(Kubernetes in Docker) to deploy k8s, and by default in a standard enviroment (contol plane and worker nodes), a taint is applied on the control plane to prevent workloads without the required tolerance from being deployed there (in cloud setups it's the same).
 However, since i only had one node and that was the control-plane this taint wasn't applied and workloads were being deployed into it.